ABHISAI12/student-DBMS/README.md

 enrollments
 enrollment_id (INT, PK, AUTO_INCREMENT)

-student_id (INT, FK to students, NOT NULL)

-course_id (INT, FK to courses, NOT NULL)
+student_id (INT, FK to students, NOT NULL) course_id (INT, FK to courses, NOT NULL) enrollment_date (DATE) semester (VARCHAR)

-enrollment_date (DATE)

-semester (VARCHAR)

 UNIQUE (student_id, course_id) - Ensures a student enrolls in a course only once.

 grades
 grade_id (INT, PK, AUTO_INCREMENT)

-enrollment_id (INT, FK to enrollments, NOT NULL)

-grade (VARCHAR(5), NOT NULL)
+enrollment_id (INT, FK to enrollments, NOT NULL) grade (VARCHAR(5), NOT NULL) grade_date (DATE)

-grade_date (DATE)

-Prerequisites
-Before you begin, ensure you have the following installed on your system:

-Node.js & npm: Download the LTS version from nodejs.org. npm is included with Node.js.

-MySQL Server: Install MySQL.
-You can use:

-XAMPP (Windows, macOS, Linux - includes Apache, MySQL, PHP)

-WAMP Server (Windows)

-MAMP (macOS)

-[suspicious link removed] installation.

-A Code Editor: Visual Studio Code is highly recommended.

-MySQL Client: A tool to interact with your MySQL database (e.g., MySQL Workbench, phpMyAdmin (comes with XAMPP/WAMP), or the MySQL command-line client).

-r the MIT License.